Skip to content

 Carrier-Neutral vs Carrier-Specific: What’s the Difference?

-While both are types of data centers, there are some important distinctions between carrier-neutral and carrier-specific (AKA single-carrier) options, such as the choice customers have in terms of network connectivity options.
+While both are types of data centers, there are some important distinctions between carrier-neutral (or network-neutral) and carrier-specific (AKA single-carrier) options, such as the choice customers have in terms of network connectivity options.

 In a carrier-neutral data center, customers have the flexibility to choose from multiple telecommunications carriers and service providers to connect to the internet, cloud services, and other networks.
 The facility in itself does not have a partnership with a particular carrier or service provider, and it allows its customers to move forward with the carriers of their choice.
 This gives the data center customers more freedom to choose the best fit services and solutions for their business needs.
 The availability of a diverse ecosystem of connectivity options/providers puts customers in a position to negotiate better pricing and terms.